apache/spark/python/docs/source/user_guide/sql/python_data_source.rst

 :meth:`pyspark.sql.datasource.DataSourceStreamWriter.write` should return the commit message of that partition after writing the data.

-:meth:`pyspark.sql.datasource.DataSourceStreamWriter.commit` receive commit messages from all partitions when all write tasks succeed and decide what to do with it.
+:meth:`pyspark.sql.datasource.DataSourceStreamWriter.commit` receives a sequence of :class:`WriterCommitMessage` when all write tasks succeed and decides what to do with it.
 In this FakeStreamWriter, we write the metadata of the microbatch(number of rows and partitions) into a json file inside commit().

-:meth:`pyspark.sql.datasource.DataSourceStreamWriter.abort` receive commit messages from successful tasks when some tasks fail and decide what to do with it.
+:meth:`pyspark.sql.datasource.DataSourceStreamWriter.abort` receives a sequence of :class:`WriterCommitMessage` from successful tasks when some tasks fail and decides what to do with it.
-In this FakeStreamWriter, we write a failure message into a txt file inside abort.
+In this FakeStreamWriter, we write a failure message into a txt file inside abort().

 Using a Python Data Source
 --------------------------